Boavizta/boaviztapi/docs/docs/FUNCTIONNAL/bottom-up.md

 ## Documentation

-The bottom-up methodology measures impacts of devices (**only servers for now**) by aggregating the impact of each of its component.
+The bottom-up methodology measures the manufacture impacts of devices (**only servers for now**) by aggregating the impact of each of its component.
-The bottom-up measure only the impact of the **manufacturing phase (scope 3)**

 ### Variable components impacts